Livingston, California: Schools

 Livingston Union School District serves 2,400 children in and around Livingston.
 The district operates three elementary schools, Campus Park Elementary School, Selma Herndon Elementary School, and Yamato Colony Elementary School.
 Most elementary-age children are within walking distance of each school.
 All three elementary schools offer some form of two-way immersion instruction designed to build proficiency in both English and Spanish.
 Livingston Middle School serves grades 6–8.

 Livingston High School is part of Merced Union High School District and serves all of Livingston as well as students from the nearby towns of Ballico and Cressey.
 In years past, most students from Delhi attended Livingston High School until Delhi opened its own high school, Delhi High School, in 1998.
 Livingston High School's foreign language department offers classes in Spanish and Punjabi.

 Longview Mennonite School serves many Mennonite students in the area.

 In the 1990s, Livingston schools were at the center of a controversy involving Sikh students' right to wear ceremonial daggers known as kirpans under clothing while at school.
 In 1995, a Federal appellate court affirmed the right to wear the kirpan if certain safety precautions are followed.

 Newspapers

 The Livingston Chronicle is a weekly newspaper delivered on Saturdays.
 The Chronicle publishes local happenings, especially Livingston High School academic and athletic events.
 The Merced Sun-Star and Modesto Bee are also widely read and cover Livingston news and events.
 All three newspapers are owned by the McClatchy Company.
 The San Francisco Chronicle is also available throughout the city.

 Churches

-Places of worship in Livingston and the immediately surrounding area include a Catholic church, an Apostolic Assembly, an Assemblies of God church, a Southern Baptist church, a Church of Christ, Lutheran and United Methodist churches, a Mennonite church, a United Pentecostal Church, and two Sikh Gurdwaras.
+Places of worship in Livingston and the immediately surrounding area include St. Jude's Thaddeus a Catholic church, an Apostolic Assembly, an Assemblies of God church, a Southern Baptist church, a Church of Christ, Lutheran and United Methodist churches, a Mennonite church, a United Pentecostal Church, and two Sikh Gurdwaras.